About Epsimon Ltd

 Dr Nikolaos Tziavos

-Nikolaos holds an MSc in Renewable Energy systems from the University of Surrey, UK and a PhD in Civil Engineering from the University of Birmingham, UK.
+Nikolaos Tziavos is a mechanical engineer with expertise in large scale structural testing and monitoring by means of acoustic emission.
+He holds an MSc in Renewable Energy systems from the University of Surrey, UK and a PhD in Civil Engineering from the University of Birmingham, specialising in offshore wind structures and structural connections.

 INDUSTRIAL & ACADEMIC PARTNERS